hr1juldey/IndiByte/media/tts/scene_12_vo_03.md

-INDIBYTE represents a FUNDAMENTAL SHIFT in NUTRITION SCIENCE... from a ONE-SIZE-FITS-ALL GLOBAL MODEL to a CULTURALLY APPROPRIATE, LOCALLY RELEVANT APPROACH.
+IndiByte represents a fundamental shift in nutrition science - from a one-size-fits-all global model to a culturally appropriate, locally relevant approach.

-It's not just an APP or a DATABASE... but a NEW INFRASTRUCTURE for NUTRITION that RESPECTS CULTURAL IDENTITY while providing EVIDENCE-BASED HEALTH RECOMMENDATIONS.
+It's not just an app or a database, but a new infrastructure for nutrition that respects cultural identity while providing evidence-based health recommendations.